Thank God It's Christmas: Music video

-In 2019, an animated version of the music video was produced.
+In 2019, an animated music video was produced.
 The animation, directed by Justin Moon and Drew Gleason, depicted a wintery evening scene, with people enjoying each other's company during the Christmas season.

 The video was released in December 2019 on the Queen Official YouTube channel.

+Critical reception

+Upon its release, Howard Johnson of Kerrang! remarked that "even Freddie's excellent vox can't disguise that this is blandola naffola" and added, "The boys should quite honestly have employed themselves doing something a little more useful, like buying Fisher-Price toys for the kiddies."